Goat Milk Soap

 While fresh goat milk itself doesn’t possess strong antibacterial properties, many soap makers enhance their goat milk soaps with natural oils that do have documented antibacterial effects:

 • Tea tree oil: Perhaps the most popular antibacterial addition, tea tree essential oil has been studied extensively for its potent antimicrobial properties.
-It’s particularly effective against acne-causing bacteria, making tea tree goat milk soap an excellent choice for acne prone skin.
+It’s particularly effective against acne-causing bacteria, making tea tree goat milk soap an excellent choice for acne-prone skin.

 • Eucalyptus oil: This essential oil provides natural antimicrobial benefits while adding a refreshing scent.
 Research shows eucalyptus can be effective against many common bacteria.